Victoria's Secret (VSCO)

 Spun off from L Brands in 2020, Victoria’s Secret (NYSE:VSCO) is an intimate clothing and beauty retailer that sells its own brands of lingerie, undergarments, and personal fragrances.

 Victoria's Secret doesn’t pass our quality test.
-Better businesses are for sale in the market.
+We believe there are better businesses elsewhere.

 StockStory Analyst Team